JITInnovation/projectmanagement/SOFTWARE_REQUIREMENT_SPECIFICATION.md

 ### 1.2.
 Scope
 The software will be a web-based application designed to facilitate project creation, resource allocation, and time tracking for a software company.
 It will manage roles, enforce allocation rules, and provide a platform for users to log their work hours.

+A key component is a reusable Login Module, based on username and password authentication, which will be implemented using ReactJS (with Bootstrap for UI) on the frontend and Python with Django on the backend.
+This module will be designed for modularity and portability, so it can be integrated into other projects with minimal changes.

 ### 1.3.
 Definitions
 - **PM:** Project Manager
 - **Resource:** A Developer, Tester, or Lead.